 This manual is organised in as follows.
 Chapter 2 presents the model basics, i.e. the equations and their assumptions, the vertical coordinates used, and the subgrid scale physics.
 This part deals with the continuous equations of the model (primitive equations, with potential temperature, salinity and an equation of state).
 The equations are written in a curvilinear coordinate system, with a choice of vertical coordinates (z or s, with the rescaled height coordinate formulation z^ , or s^).
-Momentum equations are formulated in the vector invariant form or in the flux form.
-Dimensional units in the meter, kilogram,
+Mo-